 Bible oils like myrtle essential oil, cedarwood essential oil, cassia essential oil and others have been termed as essential healing oils or biblical oils.

 Cedarwood oil is still used as a healing remedy and is seen as a natural healer.
-Modern research has established its medicinal properties.
+Modern research has established its health properties.